Getting a steady stream of clients is the foundation for any successful business.

 While cold calling works, I understand most shy away from this technique simply because of the amount of “No’s” you have to burn through before you get a “Yes.”

-To get a ton of ideas, I asked 70+ agencies how they get clients and here are some of the best replies.
+Especially for you guys, I got in touch with 70+ agencies to find out how they get clients and here are some of the best replies.

 When you’re done reading below, be sure to check out a ton of tips on how to sell SEO as well.

 Christopher Corbett from Buzzworthy Basketball Marketing: